jiacheh4/ai-multi-agent/README.md

 pnpm dev
 ```

-Your app template should now be running on [localhost:3000](http://localhost:3000/).
+Your app should now be running on [localhost:3000](http://localhost:3000/).